-Campeche is a colonial fairyland, its walled city center a tight enclave of perfectly restored pastel buildings, narrow cobblestone streets, fortified ramparts and well-preserved mansions.
-Added to Unesco’s list of World Heritage sites in 1999, the state capital has been so painstakingly restored it almost doesn't seem like a real city.
+Campeche is a historical fairyland, its walled city center a tight enclave of restored pastel buildings, narrow cobblestone streets, fortified ramparts and well-preserved mansions.
+Added to Unesco’s list of World Heritage sites in 1999, the state capital lacks a little of a 'daily life' ambience, as few people actually live in the historic center.
 But leave the inner walls and you’ll find a genuine Mexican provincial capital complete with a frenetic market, peaceful malecón (boardwalk) and old fishing docks.

 Get to the heart of Campeche with one of our in-depth, award-winning guidebooks, covering maps, itineraries, and expert guidance.